For people leaders

 | Annual cost per seat | $55–$100 | Tool $20–80 + admin time | $8–25 | $2,000–10,000 |

-Trueings layers under your existing engagement tool, not over it.
-If you already run CultureAmp or Lattice for team-level health, the missing piece — behavioural feedback the individual can act on without it becoming a performance file — is what this fills.
+Trueings sits under your existing engagement tool, not over it.
+If you already run CultureAmp or Lattice for team-level health, the missing piece (feedback on behaviour the individual can act on without it becoming a performance file) is what this fills.

 How to position it internally